oracle/learning-library/developer-library/soamp-migration/on-prems-env-mp/on-prems-env-mp.md

   The image will work on a VM shape but will be very slow.
 It is highly recommended to use a Bare Metal shape such as BM.Standard.E3.128 or BM.Standard.E2.x

+  Make sure the shape you chose is available in your tenancy.

   <img src="./images/5-instance-shape.png"  width="70%">

 7. Browse to your **SSH Public Key**